Tax & Compliance

 Upload to Memo

 The framework: Three-year general period or ten-year exceptional window (≥₹50 lakh escaped income represented in asset/expenditure/entry).
-Scroll down for the limitation timeline, threshold analysis, and step-by-step worked example with page-linked citations.
+This article details the §149 limitation timeline, threshold analysis, and a worked example with page-linked citations.

 Upload Documents